nico21d/webScrapingExercise/README.md

 Each entry is stored in an object Entry that will contain its title, points and number of comments.
 The code could be changed to store the entries to a file.

+To run the code, you will need to have a recent version of Python and have installed the package bs4.
+Once that is done, running py ./scrapper.py will run the code.